apache/echarts-doc/en/tutorial/echarts-feature.md

 ## Mobile Optimization

 Bandwidth is precious on mobile devices and so ECharts has been optimized to use a small file size.
-ECharts many components (with the total ever increasing) and so we provide mobile-optimised small packages.
+ECharts has many components (with more being added) and so we provide mobile-optimised, smaller packages.

 Interaction on mobile is also optimized: zooming and panning is natively supported on both mobile and desktop.
 See the example below: